-(1) Chain of custody documentation shall be maintained throughout all storage and transfer procedures.

-(2) All samples shall be stored under circumstances that restrict access to reduce the likelihood of tampering and protect the chain of custody.
-The number of individuals with access to the storage area shall be limited to the minimum number possible.

-(3) The following information shall be maintained for each sample stored:

-(a) Patient identifier;

-(b) Date collected;

-(c) Description of sample;

-(d) Signature of the collecting medical professional;

-(e) Date and time entered into storage and signature of person receiving; and

-(f) Date and time removed from storage, signature of person removing, and purpose of removal.

-(4) If the victim chooses to report the incident to law enforcement as a crime or has authorized the release of samples to local law enforcement for secure storage, the appropriate law enforcement agency shall be notified of the report within twenty-four (24) hours of the examination.
-The examination facility shall transfer samples to local law enforcement officials within five (5) days.

-(5) Law enforcement officials shall comply with the storage requirements prescribed within KRS 524.140.

-(6) Law enforcement officials shall submit the kit for analysis to the Kentucky State Police Forensics Laboratories within thirty (30) days.

-(7) If the victim chooses not to report the incident to law enforcement as a crime when the examination is performed, the examination facility shall arrange for the samples to be stored securely for at least a period of one (1) year.
-An agency that elects to maintain custody of an unreported kit shall continue to maintain custody of the kit for at least one (1) year from the collection date.

-(8) The examination facility may either store samples or transfer samples to a designated storage facility.

-(9) The examination facility shall maintain documentation regarding transfers[transfers] of [the\] samples.

-(10) Facilities or agencies providing[procuring][providing] secure storage of samples under this section shall assure compliance with this section and ensure that samples are stored within a locked or otherwise secure container in a limited-access location.

-(11) Storage agreements:

-(a) May be long-term or case specific; and

-(b) Shall designate sending and receiving facilities and certify compliance with subsections (1) through (9) of this section.

-(12) If the victim chooses not to report the incident to law enforcement as a crime when the examination is performed, samples shall not be released to a law enforcement agency, except if:

-(a) The local law enforcement agency receiving samples has entered into an agreement to serve as a designated storage facility;

-(b) The victim later chooses to file a delayed report; or

-(c) Pursuant to a court order.
+- (1) Chain of custody documentation shall be maintained throughout all storage and transfer procedures. - (2) All samples shall be stored under circumstances that restrict access to reduce the likelihood of tampering and protect the chain of custody.
+The number of individuals with access to the storage area shall be limited to the minimum number possible. - (3) The following information shall be maintained for each sample stored: - (a) Patient identifier; - (b) Date collected; - (c) Description of sample; - (d) Signature of the collecting medical professional; - (e) Date and time entered into storage and signature of person receiving; and - (f) Date and time removed from storage, signature of person removing, and purpose of removal. - (4) If the victim chooses to report the incident to law enforcement as a crime or has authorized the release of samples to local law enforcement for secure storage, the examination facility shall transfer samples to local law enforcement officials as soon as possible. - (5) If the victim chooses not to report the incident to law enforcement as a crime when the examination is performed, the examination facility shall arrange for the samples to be stored securely for at least ninety (90) days. - (6) The examination facility may either store samples or transfer samples to a designated storage facility. - (7) The examination facility shall maintain documentation regarding transfers of samples. - (8) Facilities or agencies providing secure storage of samples under this section shall assure compliance with subsections (5) and (6) of this Section within a locked or otherwise secure container in a limited-access location. - (9) Storage agreements: - (a) May be long-term or case specific; and - (b) Shall designate sending and receiving facilities and certify compliance with subsections (1) through (9) of this section. - (10) If the victim chooses not to report the incident to law enforcement as a crime when the examination is performed, samples shall not be released to a law enforcement agency except if: - (a) The local law enforcement agency receiving samples has entered into an agreement to serve as a designated storage facility; - (b) The victim later chooses to file a delayed report; or - (c) Pursuant to court order.